VineetHBhat/my-first-repo/readme.txt

 Learning Git is going well so far.
 I added this line in the update-readme branch.
 It's cloudy outside today.
-I created this line in the assign-branch.
+We created this line in the assign-branch.